BlockchainLabsNZ/personal_multisigs/audit/readme.md

 ### Out of scope

-- Signing transactions by external actors
+- Process of signing transactions by external actors
-- Tokens and token contracts deployment
+- Tokens, token contracts, vault, all other code except Multisig itself

 <br><!-- ******************************************************** -->